chef/chef-oss-practices/policies/project-membership.md

 ### Requirements
 * [Two-factor authentication](https://help.github.com/articles/about-two-factor-authentication) on GitHub
 * Demonstrated technical leadership and vision
-* Sustained contributions to one or more ecosystem projects, community organization and industry expertise
+* Sustained contributions to one or more ecosystem projects, community organization, and industry expertise

 ### Responsibilities and Privileges
 * Advise project owners on technical and architectural strategy